patrickjamesmardis/longDistanceLamp/README.md

     server.send(404, "text/plain", "404: Not Found");
     }
 ```
 The [MDN docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) layout the use of HTTP headers.
-Without setting the cache control on the MTL and OBJ files, they reload every time the color is updated..
+Without setting the cache control on the MTL and OBJ files, they reload every time the color is updated.

 When the browser sends a request to set the color, ```onColorChange()``` is called to print the formatted color to the Serial.

 ### ```loop()``` | [final-esp.ino](final-esp/final-esp.ino)

 The ```loop()``` function uses the IoT cloud's update method to update the cloud variable.
-This is supposed to work to both read and write the value; however we were only seeing it work as a read of the cloud's value, as we saw an update when changing it on the IoT Dashboard, but we didn't see an update on the dashboard when updating it locally.
-Implementing their npm package and controlling the read and write processes with two separate functions, [```getColor()```](#getcolor--mainjs) and [```updateColor()```](#updatecolor--mainjs), in JS worked for keeping the variable in sync regardless of where it is (re)defined.
+This is supposed to work to both read and write the value; however, we were only seeing it work as a read of the cloud's value, as we saw an update when changing it on the IoT Dashboard, but we did not see an update on the dashboard when updating it locally.
+Implementing their npm package and controlling the read and write processes with two separate functions, [```getColor()```](#getcolor--mainjs) and [```updateColor()```](#updatecolor--mainjs), in JS, worked for keeping the variable in sync regardless of where it is (re)defined.

-The ESP's complete .ino file can be found [here](final-esp/final-esp.ino)
+The complete final-esp.ino file can be found [here](final-esp/final-esp.ino)

 ## ESP's [index.html](web/index.html)
 The web page for updating colors is defined in an HTML document with a section for a Three JS scene, a color input, and the local times in both time zones.
 It calls for the bundle.js file to produce the Three JS scene and connect to the IoT cloud.